Bharat Ratna: Criticism

-In 1977, the decision by then-prime minister Indira Gandhi to posthumously honor former Chief Minister of Tamil Nadu K. Kamaraj was criticized to have been aimed at placating the voters before the Tamil Nadu assembly elections in 1977.
+In 1977, the decision by then-prime minister Indira Gandhi to posthumously honour former Chief Minister of Tamil Nadu K. Kamaraj was criticized to have been aimed at placating the voters before the Tamil Nadu assembly elections in 1977.
 In 1988, the decision by then-prime minister Rajiv Gandhi (1984–89) to confer the award posthumously on former chief minister of Tamil Nadu, M. G. Ramachandran was criticized to have been aimed to influence voters prior to the Tamil Nadu assembly elections in 1989.
-The decision was also criticized for awarding Ramachandran before prominent independence activists B. R. Ambedkar and Vallabhbhai Patel, who were bestowed the honor later in 1990 and 1991 respectively.
+The decision was also criticized for awarding Ramachandran before prominent independence activists B. R. Ambedkar and Vallabhbhai Patel, who were bestowed the honour later in 1990 and 1991 respectively.
 Later, then-prime minister V.P.
-Singh was criticized for posthumously honoring B. R. Ambedkar, apparently in a bid to please the Dalit voters.
+Singh was criticized for posthumously honouring B. R. Ambedkar, apparently in a bid to please the Dalit voters.
 Later, Ravi Shankar was accused of lobbying for the award.

-The posthumous conferments of the award on the recipients who died before the Indian independence in 1947 or before the award was instituted in 1954, have been criticized by various authors and historians, stating that such conferments could lead to more demands to honor people like Maurya emperor Ashoka, Mughal emperor Akbar, Maratha emperor Shivaji, poet Rabindranath Tagore, Hindu spiritualist Swami Vivekananda, independence activist Bal Gangadhar Tilak, and father of the nation Mahatma Gandhi.
+The posthumous conferments of the award on the recipients who died before the Indian independence in 1947 or before the award was instituted in 1954, have been criticized by various authors and historians, stating that such conferments could lead to more demands to honour people like Maurya emperor Ashoka, Mughal emperor Akbar, Maratha emperor Shivaji, poet Rabindranath Tagore, Hindu spiritualist Swami Vivekananda, self-rule activist Bal Gangadhar Tilak, and father of the nation Mahatma Gandhi.
 In 1991, then-prime minister P. V. Narasimha Rao was criticized for bestowing the award upon Sardar Patel in 1991, 41 years after his death in 1950; and upon Subhas Chandra Bose in 1992, who purportedly died in 1945.
 In 2015, the prime minister Narendra Modi's decision to award Madan Mohan Malaviya, who died in 1946, close to the local body elections in Uttar Pradesh was also met with criticism.

-A few of the conferments have been criticized for honoring personalities only after they received global recognition.
+A few of the conferments have been criticized for honouring personalities only after they received global recognition.
 The award for Mother Teresa was announced in 1980, a year after she was awarded the Nobel Peace Prize.
 Satyajit Ray received an Academy Honorary Award in 1992 followed by the Bharat Ratna the same year.
 In 1999, Amartya Sen was awarded the Bharat Ratna, a year after his 1998 Nobel Memorial Prize in Economic Sciences.

-Awarding of Bharat Ratna to L. K. Advani was also criticised.
-Editorials of Indian newspapers have observed that the BJP strategically uses the Bharat Ratna to integrate figures like L K Advani, balancing narratives around mandir (temple) and Mandal (social justice).